 Poker is unlike most forms of gambling where you’re at the mercy of the house.
 No amount of strategy will help you win at Bingo or Slots.
 You need to develop skills to become a consistent winner at the poker table.
 This article will look at 5 key poker skills necessary for beginners to develop to start winning regularly.

 Patience is such an important poker skill that it can’t be emphasized enough.
-Whether it be cash game or tournament, picking your spots and waiting for the profitable moments are key.
-Tournament holdem can often be described as “hours and hours of boredom punctuated by moments of sheer terror”.
-Patience is one of the key differences between losing and winning players.
-A patient player will fold a strong hand even after hours of folding if he/she knows it’s the right thing to do.
+Whether you’re interested in playing a cash game or tournament, picking your spots and waiting for the profitable moments are key.
+Tournament poker has been described as “hours and hours of boredom punctuated by moments of sheer terror“.
+This phrase clues us in to something many players get wrong in tournaments – they lack the patience to win.